Pre-selection of the Candidate Fields for Deep Imaging of the Epoch of Reionization with SKA1-Low: Target Selection

 \subsection{Locations and Sizes of the Candidate Fields}

 SKA1-Low will be deployed at the remote site close to the Murchison Radio astronomy Observatory (MRO) in Western Australia.
-The telescope receptors of SKA1-Low will consist of about 130,000 log-periodic dual-polarized antennas grouped into 512 stations of 35 m in diameter, which operates at frequencies ranging from 50 MHz to 350 MHz.
-While SKA1-Low is designed to survey a significant fraction of the sky up to 10000 square degrees, its unprecedentedly high sensitivity allows us to detect extremely faint objects and study their structures.
+The telescope receptors of SKA1-Low will consist of 131,072 log-periodic dual-polarized antennas grouped into 512 stations of 38 m in diameter, operating in the frequency range of 50 MHz -- 350 MHz.
+While SKA1-Low is designed to survey a significant fraction of the sky up to 10000 square degrees, its unprecedentedly high sensitivity allows one to detect extremely faint objects and study their structures.
 Within a long integration of 1000 hours, it is expected that SKA1-low can reach $\sim\!1$~mK noise level under 0.1 MHz spectral resolution at frequencies of $\nu>100$ MHz.
 SKA1-low will have a sky coverage similar to that of MWA, which can observe the entire sky south of Dec. +30$^\circ$ \citep{Hurleywalker17}.
-Therefore, the first criterion for selecting the EoR candidate fields is to restrict the fields to the sky south of Dec. $+30^\circ$.
+For this reason, the first criterion for selecting the EoR candidate fields is to restrict the fields to the sky south of Dec. $+30^\circ$.
 In reality, priority will be given to the fields with smaller zenith angles (typically $<50^\circ$) to avoid the non-uniform beam pattern.